imustafin/brie_doom/site/index.md

 languages are also presented on Mocha Doom website's [Programming page](http://mochadoom.sourceforge.net/tech.html).

-Brie is pronounced /briː/ like in brie cheese.
+Brie is pronounced /briː/ like in Brie cheese.

 Stay tuned for further updates!